irrelephant-io/essentia-rs/doc/BASICS.md

 A core abstraction of the engine.
 Mixing substances together, they might transform into other substances with other potential side-effects.

 #### Composition
-Substances are comprised of two elements: `essense` and `form`.
+Substances are comprised of two elements: `essence` and `form`.
 Possible values of those elements are defined as a part of the configuration to the simulation engine.

-`essense` describes the major element that makes up the substance.
+`essence` describes the major element that makes up the substance.
 Examples might include `Silver` or `Water`.

 `form` describes the state of the matter that makes up this substance.For example, `Crystalline` or `Fluid`.